dk107dk/catbook/README.md

 - The first line
 - All other lines

-The first line is presented as a title, subject to the markup described below.
+The first line is presented as a title.
+Titles are configured using the markup described below.
 Every other line becomes a paragraph.

 Catbook skips blank lines.
 If the first line is blank the section will have no title to distinguish it from the section before it.
 A sequence of blank lines is no different than a single blank line.

-Note that while in general blank lines are skipped and have no effect, in rare cases a blank line at the bottom of the doc will cause Word to insert a blank page.
+Note that while in general, blank lines are skipped and have no effect, in rare cases a blank line at the bottom of the doc may cause Word to insert a trailing blank page.
 This can happens when the number of non-blank lines exactly fits the page.
+As it is not a consistent behavior, and depends on the Word render engine, trailing blank lines should be avoided.

 ### Comments